 "Hey!
 Why the sudden baptism?"
 Water drops slid down my face.

 Asagiri's eyes glistened with zealous admiration, looking over my way.
 "Death might be life's true essence, but that doesn't have to get in the way of how I live.
 So I've been trying to move away from DeLightful thinking by distracting myself with things, like appreciating everything life has to offer."

 "Oh?
 Care to give some examples?"
 She seems genuinely cheered up now.

 "Anything really," she replied.
 "Could be memes, could be sweets, could be reading, could be a boyfriend—"

 "It's where both you and Sonozaki pitched in, but if it makes you feel nice, you're more my type anyway."

 Neuron activation.
 "If you wanna try going steady for real, we ca—"

 "Idiot, always ruining the moments," she said as she walked back towards the river.
-"Anyway, I'm basically a DeLightful in name only now, like Sakura and Sonozaki were.
+"Anyway, I'm basically a DeLightful in name only now.
 Want proof?"

 I crossed my arms and pouted my cheeks.
 "Alright, try."